-In July 2008, Dr. Mathison and a board of directors established the John Ed Mathison Leadership Ministries which will involve preaching, teaching, conferences and seminars.
-The purpose of the ministry is to train pastors and lay persons to be leaders impacting the world for Jesus Christ and the Kingdom of God.
-The ministry website, www.johnedmathison.org gives a full description of this ministry.
+In July 2008, John Ed and his board of directors established the John Ed Mathison Leadership Ministries, which involves preaching, teaching, conferences and seminars, focusing on training pastors and lay persons to be leaders impacting the world for Jesus Christ and the Kingdom of God.
+John Ed also records a daily one-minute audio devotion and writes a weekly inspirational blog which has a large readership.
+He has written 11 books.

-He is a nationally known and sought-after speaker.
-He has traveled to India on a regular basis to teach pastors as part of the Billion Souls Initiative.
-For several years Dr. Mathison has served as platform speaker for the National Conference of Fellowship of Christian Athletes, and platform speaker for the National Hi-Y Tri-Hi-Y Conference at Black Mountain, NC.
-He has been a popular seminar speaker at the Billy Graham Training Center at The Cove.
-Dr. Mathison also records a daily one-minute audio devotion and writes a weekly inspirational blog which has a large readership.
+John Ed is part of the God-Sized Vision to start 5 million churches and win 1 billion people to Christ by 2020.
+He has traveled to India 4 times to teach pastors as part of Billion Soul Initiative.
+John Ed has served as platform speaker for the National Conference of Fellowship of Christian Athletes and platform speaker for the National Hi-Y Tri-Hi-Y Conference at Black Mountain, NC.
+He has been a seminar speaker at the Billy Graham Training Center at The Cove.

 He and his wife, Lynn, have three daughters, Vicki, Lauren, and Clay, and one son, Si.
 They are also the proud grandparents of eight grandsons, Eddie, Robert, John, David, Will, Thomas, Mat, John Thomas and two granddaughters, Catherine and Margaret Healey.